by Andrea Lo (CEO, Piggybackr)

 - and one of our favorites...to buy a 3D printer!

 II.
 What makes Piggybackr great for robotics team fundraising?

 On Piggybackr, you can easily invite your team, contact them, and see how they are doing.
 You'll be able to see how much effort each team member is putting into the fundraiser and how many emails they have sent out to potential donors.

 2. We help you put sponsorship packages together with a few clicks.

 You don't sell anything.
 We even have an option for offering sponsors a logo on your robot.

 3. We motivate your team members and measure their progress in more ways than one.

 It's not just about how much someone has raised.
 It includes effort, # of emails sent, and even badge level.

 4. We're safe for users of ALL ages and for use in schools.

-We're here to help you engage your friends, family and business sponsors.
-We have email templates, TO-DO lists, sample phone scripts, allow businesses to upload their logos onto your pages, and even track how many views and clicks they get!
+Running your first crowdfunding can be confusing, but it doesn't have to be.
+We've built into our product all the lessons we've learned helping people successfully fundraise for the past two years.
+We have email templates, TO-DO lists, smart notifications, sample phone scripts.
+We allow businesses to upload their logos onto your pages, and we even track how many views and clicks they get!